balasuar/slate/source/includes/_exciseintroduction.md

 At this time, Excise sample code/libraries are available in .NET only.

+**Versioning:** The Excise Tax SOAP API currently implements inline explicit versioning.
+The method name contains the version number.
+In the example provided, 5_18_0 is the current version of the service.
+Please replace this when using newer or older versions of the service.

 Please note the application name changes effective 7/31/2014:

  - Avalara Returns Excise replaces Zytax Compliance